munificent/magpie/doc/site/markdown/language/flow-control.markdown

         print(item)
     end

-In other words, Magpie *only* has a `foreach`-like for loop.
+All of this means that Magpie *only* has a `foreach`-like for loop.
+It doesn't have a primitive C-style `for` loop.
 To get the classic "iterate through a range of numbers" behavior, the standard library provides methods on numbers that return iterators:

     :::magpie
     for i = 1 to(5) do print(i)
-    // prints 1, 2, 3, 4, 5
+    // Prints "1", "2", "3", "4", "5".

     for i = 1 until(5) do print(1)
-    // prints 1, 2, 3, 4
+    // Prints "1", "2", "3", "4".

 Here, `to` and `until` are just regular methods and not built-in keywords.
+They each return iterators that will iterate through a series of numbers.

 #### Multiple Clauses